Jason Lewis (Minnesota politician): Radio

 Lewis's show was syndicated nationally by the Premiere Radio Networks and the Genesis Communications Network.
-Before that, he broadcast locally for ten years on KSTP in the Minneapolis/St. Paul metropolitan area and then on WBT in Charlotte, North Carolina for three years.
+Before that, he broadcast locally for ten years on KSTP in the Minneapolis/St. Paul metropolitan area and then on WBT in Charlotte, North Carolina, for three years.
 In 2006 Lewis moved back to Minnesota to the newly established KTLK-FM.

-On the February 17, 2009, episode of his show, Lewis announced that his show would be syndicated nationally, effective February 23, 2009.
+On February 17, 2009, episode of his show, Lewis announced that his show would be syndicated nationally, effective February 23, 2009.
 Since 2007 Lewis had been one of the most frequently used and most popular guest hosts of Rush Limbaugh's radio program, allowing him to reach a nationwide audience.

 On August 8, 2011, The Jason Lewis Show was picked up for national syndication by the Genesis Communications Network.
 On the July 31, 2014, episode, Lewis announced he was leaving the show to devote more time to a website he helped co-found.

 In 2018, CNN reviewed many hours of audiotape recorded during the years when Lewis served as a substitute host for Rush Limbaugh.
 Lewis's comments included: "Now, are we beyond those days where a woman can behave as a slut, but you can't call her a slut?" and "One of the reasons that the Democrats love the quote unquote female issue is because they know women vote more liberally than men do.
 Now you could say in a very, very sexist, misogynistic way that 'Well, that's because women just don't understand money.
 They don't understand, they're—they don't handle finances.
 They're guided by emotion, not reason.
 Why, that's why they didn't have the vote for a full century in the country."

 Lewis defended his comments by saying that he was paid to be provocative.
 "There's a difference between [being] a politician and a pundit", he added.

+In 2013, Lewis stated on his radio show that the "Jewish lobby" was in control of the Republican Party, and falsely claimed members of the Bush administration were dual citizens of Israel and the United States.